 The Debt Service Coverage Ratio (DSCR) measures the ability of a company to use its operating income to repay all its debt obligations, including repayment of principal and interest on both short-term and long-term debt.
-DSCR is often used when a company has any borrowings on its balance sheet such as bonds, loans, or lines of credit.
-It is also a commonly used ratio in a leveraged buyout transaction, to evaluate the debt capacity of the target company, along with other credit metrics such as Total Debt/EBITDA multiple, Net Debt/EBITDA multiple, interest coverage ratio and fixed charge coverage ratio.
+This ratio is often used when a company has any borrowings on its balance sheet such as bonds, loans, or lines of credit.
+It is also a commonly used ratio in a leveraged buyout transaction, to evaluate the debt capacity of the target company, along with other credit metrics such as total debt/EBITDA multiple, net debt/EBITDA multiple, interest coverage ratio and fixed charge coverage ratio.

 Debt Service Coverage Ratio Formula

 There are two ways to calculate this ratio:

 - EBITDA = Earnings Before Interest, Tax, Depreciation and Amortization

 - Principal = the total loan amount of short-term and long-term borrowings

 - Interest = the interest payable on any borrowings

 - Capex = Capital Expenditure